Anthem

 For this work, a large library of sounds from imaginary animals was specially created; these utterances are emitted by speakers placed inside amorphic-looking sculptures hanging from the ceiling.
 In reality, these sculptural elements are derived from plant disease: they are tumors grown by certain trees.
 In this way, Anthem integrates a wide array of planetary forces: biological, technological, and imaginary.

-Anthem is an interactive installation that invites visitors into a beyond-linguistic “conversation” with a fictional multispecies entity.
+Anthem is an interactive installation that invites visitors into a beyond-linguistic “conversations” with a fictional multispecies entity.

 It explores communication beyond words, where sound becomes the primary medium of exchange.